input-output-hk/partner-chains/docs/developer-guides/bridge-and-reserve.md

 - Connecting your partner chain to track the token and enable token operations across both chains
 - This involves following a step-by-step process for interacting with both the Cardano blockchain and your partner chain.

-After you complete the steps in this guide, you will have a fully functioning bridge and reserve systems that works across Cardano and your partner chain.
+After you complete the steps in this guide, you will have fully functioning bridge and reserve systems that work across Cardano and your Partner Chain.

 ![Native token management contract](native-token-mgt-contract.png "Native token management contract")